Transmission electron microscopy (TEM) involves a beam of high-energy electrons passing through a thin sample, typically about 100nm thick.

 The TEM has two standard imaging modes – bright field (BF) and dark field (DF).
 In BF images, areas of high scattering appear dark indicating regions of high mass, thickness or strong diffraction effects.
 In DF mode, the image is formed with electrons scattered in a specific direction, usually as a result of diffraction from a particular atomic plane or planes.
 Thus, regions of high intensity represent strong scattering.

 HRTEM is a phase-contrast imaging technique, which makes it possible to obtain images with atomic resolution.
 It can be used to investigate the crystallinity of the sample, including identification of lattice planes and some defects.
 As a crystallographic tool it can be used to identify crystal phases and orientations.
-HRTEM images can be obtained on the JEOL 3000F and JEOL 2100.
-The best results will be obtained on the JEOL 3000F.
+HRTEM images can be obtained on the FEI Titan and JEOL 2100.
+The best results will be obtained on the FEI Titan.

 EDS is a microanalysis technique allowing us to determine the composition of the sample.
-When the electron beam hits the sample X-rays are generated which have characteristic energies for each element.
+When the electron beam hits the sample, X-rays that have characteristic energies for each element are generated.
 This provides a qualitative analysis of the elements present and, with further analysis, a quantitative composition can be determined.
 EDS can be conducted from the micron- to the nano-scale.

 Electron energy-loss spectroscopy (EELS) EELS is another microanalysis technique that provides complementary information to EDS.
 With EELS we analyse the amount of energy lost by the electrons after they have passed through the sample.
 Characteristic energy loss peaks (similar to EDS) allow us to identify the elements present.
 The fine structure of these peaks provides information on valence states and bonding.